BarbeRousseLibre/hermessenger/README.md

 It uses [composer](https://github.com/composer/composer) to manage the following class:

 - [PHPDotenv](https://github.com/vlucas/phpdotenv): allowing to properly protect some sensitives datas such as your ISP's SMTP server address, username, password, etc.*
-- [PHPMailer](https://github.com/PHPMailer/PHPMailer): effectively and properly sends e-mail (IMAP).
+- [PHPMailer](https://github.com/PHPMailer/PHPMailer): effectively and properly sends e-mail (SMTP).

 \* *This doesn't seems like the most efficient way tho, it needs to be [cached](https://github.com/vlucas/phpdotenv/issues/207) and as it is, it's not.*